Transcription

 Breakdown of language support

 Word Error Rate (WER) is a key metric used to evaluate the accuracy of transcription systems.
 It measures how many errors are present in a transcript compared to a reference transcript.
-Below is a breakdown of the WER for each language that Scribe v1 supports.
+Below is a breakdown of the WER for each language that Scribe v1 and v2 support.

 FAQ